Towards Effective Long Video Understanding of Multimodal Large Language Models via One-shot Clip Retrieval: Method

 \subsection{Overview}

-In this paper, we propose a novel approach for the efficient and effective long video understanding of MLLMs, of which structure is illustrated in Fig.~\ref{fig:overview}.
-Compared with existing video-RAG methods~\cite{ZhangZYML24,abs-2406-12846,abs-2407-15047}, our \ours considers video clips as augmented knowledge for MLLMs.
-Besides, \ours is also equipped with an innovative query-guided video chunking algorithm that can unify clip chunking and cross-modal retrieval in one procedure.
+In this paper, we propose a novel approach termed OneClip-RAG for the efficient and effective long video understanding of MLLMs, of which structure is illustrated in Fig.~\ref{fig:overview}. \ours considers video clips as augmented knowledge for MLLMs, and is also equipped with an innovative query-guided video chunking algorithm that can unify clip chunking and cross-modal retrieval in one procedure.

 In particular, given a long video $V$ and a text instruction $Q$, existing video-MLLMs often uniformly sample a few of frames as the input images, denoted as $V'=\{I_1,I_2,...,I_l\}$.
 And the objective of video-MLLMs is defined by